ronitvinocha/ImagesSubRedditViewer/README.md

 /app
-Basic UI to show images from /r/images in a recyclerview Using MVP architecture to get images url asynchronously
+Basic UI to show images from /r/images in a recyclerview Using MVP architecture to get images url asynchronously toggle fullscreen on image on clicking uses internet and read and write storage permissions

 /imageLoader